ml4ai/dass-wills/text2extractions/README.md

 ## Requirements

 To run this code, you'll need an input file (a will text in `.txt` format).
-There is a will text in this repository (`test_wills.txt`), so you can try running the code with the file if you want.

-You'll also need the OpenAI API key to run this code.
-If you are a DASS team member, please contact Alice to get the key.
+There is a will text in this repository (`./text2extractions/input/input.txt`), so you can try running the code with the file.
+You also need the OpenAI API key to run this code.

 ## Run the code

 You can run the text extraction pipeline by running this code:

 ```
-python main.py path/to/your/input_file classification path/to/your/output_file
+python main.py
 ```

-The second argument is the text extraction model.
-You can choose between `classification` and `full_examples`.
+If you run the code, you'll be prompted to provide the OpenAI API key.
+If you are a DASS team member, please contact Alice to get the key for this project.

 ## Contact

-If you have any questions about the codes, please contact Alice (alicekwak@arizona.edu) or file a github issue.
+If you have any questions about the codes, please contact Alice (alicekwak@arizona.edu) or file a GitHub issue.